jilliangmeehan/looore/content/Characters/Childe/Childe's many names.md

 ### Childe
 *Childe* is a term for a "young lord" who has not yet achieved knighthood.
 If we just leave it there, it does make sense.
 He's the youngest of the Harbingers, with the most to prove.

 I think there are a few other sources of inspiration for Childe's title, though.
-One of them is [[content/Characters/Childe/Childe Harold|Childe Harold's Pilgrimage]], a narrative poem by Lord Byron.
+One of them is [[Childe Harold|Childe Harold's Pilgrimage]], a narrative poem by Lord Byron.
 I'm still making my way through this one, but I definitely see some of the inspiration for Childe — the way he's always traveling far away from home, never quite satisfied.
 The way he's lonely.

 I also came across a fairy tale called [[Childe Rowland]], which inspired Robert Browning's poem, "[Childe Rowland to the Dark Tower Came](https://fivers.typepad.com/files/childe-roland-to-the-dark-tower-came.pdf)."
 The story of Childe Rowland going to the dark tower reminds me somewhat of Childe falling into the abyss as a kid.